chaps-io/access-granted/README.md

 2. Roles

-  Adds support for roles, so no more `if`'s and `else`'s in your Policy cide.
+  Adds support for roles, so no more `if`'s and `else`'s in your Policy file.
 This makes it extremely easy to maintain and read the code.

 3. white-lists